Gin-Quin/xml-artist/README.md

 - `findChild` : do not search recursively, only amongst direct children.
 Return the first result.
 - `findAllChild` : Return all the result amongst direct children only.

-Every string passed to these functions will be transformed into regular expressions, following these two very simple rules : all `*` characters will be treated as `.*`, and all `?` characters will be treated as `.`.
+Every string passed to these functions will be transformed into regular expressions with this very simple rule : all `*` characters will be treated as `.*`

+Be aware that if you use special characters (like `[`, `]`) they will be treated as part of the regular expression unless you double-escape them.

 ### Walk method